paulvpop/github-markdown-to-pdf-document/user_manual.md

 <img width="250" height="450" alt="image" src="https://github.com/user-attachments/assets/41cc7ff0-8af9-4d60-8680-781134f67f1e" /> <br>

 **Step 13:** Similarly, based on your markdown object and requirements, you can select the relevant 'Content' and 'Compiler' options.
+In the 'Compiler', remove the 'Linkify' option as it will not hyperlinks and only render the full links as links in the document.
+When you uncheck, the 'Linkify' option, the link text will not show as a hyperlink, but all other hyperlinks including within-document hyperlinks (like section header links) will render correctly.

 <img width="382" height="435" alt="image" src="https://github.com/user-attachments/assets/649dfdc8-a535-4af9-8d15-994705560052" /> <br>